Dexter2099/Mining-Gym/README.md

-# Mining-Gym
+# Open Pit Mining Gym
-Mining-Gym is a configurable benchmarking environment for optimizing truck dispatch scheduling in open-pit mining using Reinforcement Learning.
+Open Pit Mining Gym is a configurable benchmarking environment for optimizing truck dispatch scheduling in open-pit mining using Reinforcement Learning.

 ## About